Abel1802/AT_Continuum/README.md

 ### Training
 You can start training by running python train.py.
 The arguments are listed below.
+- --data_dir: the dir of training data
+- --lambda_disc: the hyper-parameters

 ### Testing
 You can inference by running python test.py.
 The arguments are listed below.